 Día De Los Muertos Comes To Life Across The Mexican Diaspora

-Decorative sugar skulls line the the front of the colorful, four-tiered altar.
+Decorative sugar skulls line the front of the colorful, four-tiered altar.
 Cempasúchiles in bloom are scattered between painted skeletons, unlit candles and plates of food resting on pink papel picado, an intricately designed tissue paper.

 Three banners hang above the display.
 In the center, La Catrina, the female skeletal figure that has become an icon for the occasion, is painted with a declaration: Día De Muertos.
 Day of the Dead.